Clarivy/GameOfLife-Homework/README.md

 - Extended

-  The base rules followed by the original Game of Life are the same as above.

-  However, the size of a cell's neighborhood is extended to include cells with a distance greater than one.
+  The extended rule is a variant of the original game where the size of a cell's neighborhood is extended to a 5 * 5 square, (i.e all 24 cells around a cell are now its neighbor, the cell itself is not included in its neighborhood).
+The rules are the same as the original game

 - Weighted

-  The size of a cell's neighborhood is extended to include cells with a distance greater than one.
-However, some neighbors might make more influence.
+  The extended rule is a variant of the original game where the size of a cell's neighborhood is extended to a 5 * 5 square.

+  However, some neighbors might make more influence than others.

 - Generations: